nhayward/revpit/user/pages/02.editors/r-r-campbell/bio.md

 ##### Bio

-r. r. campbell is an author, editor, and the founder of the Writescast Network, a podcast collective for writers, by writers.
-His published novels include _Accounting for It All_ and _Imminent Dawn_, which debuted as the number one new release in LGBT science fiction on Amazon.
-Its sequel, _Mourning Dove_, is slated for release on April 29, 2019 with NineStar Press.
+R.R.
+Campbell is an author, writing coach, and the founder of the Writescast Network, a podcast collective that's been helping creatives worldwide become more confident in themselves and in their craft since 2016.
+His published novels include _Accounting for It All_ and _Imminent Dawn_, which debuted as the number one new release in its genre on Amazon.
+Its sequel, _Mourning Dove_, is now available in print and ebook with most major retailers.

-His work has also been featured in _Five:2:One Magazine’s #thesideshow_, _Erotic Review_, and with _National Journal Writing Month_.

-r. r. lives in Wisconsin with his wife and their cats, Hashtag and Rhaegar.